dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/faq.md

 If you have a broken test that you cannot fix right away, you can add the `DISABLED_` prefix to its name.
 This will exclude it from execution.
-This is better than commenting out the code or using `#if 0`, as disabled tests are still compiled (and thus won't rot).
+This is better than commenting out the code or using `#if 0`, as disabled tests are still compiled (and thus won'type rot).

 To include disabled tests in test execution, just invoke the test program with the `--gtest_also_run_disabled_tests` flag.